 The aligner trays manufactured with robotic lasers.
 This creates a custom set of trays that shift from crooked to straight.
 Every two weeks or so, the patient will change their tray for a straight tray.

 Dental hygiene is important while wearing Invisalign aligners.
 Because you can otherwise stain your teeth or get cavities.
 You will need to remove aligners before eating.
 Plus, drinking sugary or alcoholic beverages, or chewing gum.

 You should rinse your aligners before placing them back in your teeth.
 You can brush with a soft-bristle toothbrush.
 Many aligner companies provide cleaning and sanitizing solutions for aligners.

 How Long Will You Need to Wear Aligners?

-Like any other orthodontic procedure, you will need to consult with an orthodontist to see if this treatment will work for your specific situation.
+Like any other orthodontic procedure, you will need to consult with an orthodontist.
+The expert will see if Invisalign treatment will work for your specific situation.
 They can only shift teeth, so they cannot correct overbites or other major jaw issues.
-Aligners were originally only used for very mild teeth misalignments.
-However, new advances are making them more effective for severe cases.
-They can be used to fix crossbites, teeth crowding, and teeth gaps, and are generally recommended for patients 13 and up.
-Aligners are ideal for patients who want to correct teeth issues without wearing metal orthodontic equipment.
+Aligners were only used for very mild teeth misalignments.
+But, new advances are making them more effective for severe cases.
+You can use Invisalign to fix:

-If you live in Minnesota, then you can have an expert examination from a knowledgeable orthodontist at McDermott Orthodontics.
+If you live in Minnesota, then you can have an expert examination.
+A knowledgeable orthodontist at McDermott Orthodontics.
 Dr. Michael McDermott offers appointments at several facilities, including:

 Dr. Michael McDermott earned his Bachelor of Arts Degree in both Chemistry and Biology from St. Olaf College in Northfield, MN.
 He followed his undergraduate degrees with a doctorate in dental surgery at the University of Minnesota, where he graduated with highest distinction.